iris-hep/iris-hep.github.io/pages/about/code-of-conduct.md

 * Personal insults, especially those using racist or sexist terms
 * Unwelcome sexual attention
 * Advocating for, or encouraging, any of the above behavior
 * Repeated harassment of others.
-In general, if someone asks you to stop, then stop
+In general, if someone asks you to stop, then stop.

 6. **When we disagree, try to understand why**.
 Disagreements, both social and technical, happen all the time and the IRIS-HEP community is no exception.